GiftXXVI/JavaClasses/README.md

 ### Summary
 This example illustrates:
-- Inheritance: DevelopingCountry inherits from Country.
+- Inheritance: `DevelopingCountry` inherits from `Country`.
-- Method Overriding: displayInfo() is overridden to provide more specific output.
+- Method Overriding: `displayInfo()` is overridden to provide more specific output.
 - Encapsulation: Fields are accessed through getter methods.
-- Formatting: Population is formatted using NumberFormat for readability.
+- Formatting: `Country.population` is formatted using `NumberFormat` for readability.